sekar3s/Terraform-Lab/Lab/Lab 0 - Install and Configure Terraform.md

 3. Select 64-bit (386 version) and download the zip file (e.g.: terraform_1.9.8_windows_386) – **Latest version is 1.9.8** as of Nov 2024

-4. Open the folder where you saved the downloaded file, and unzip the package in the folder you created in the step 1 `C:\\Program Files\\Terraform\\.` Terraform runs as a single binary named **terraform.exe**
+4. Open the folder where you saved the downloaded file, and unzip the package in the folder you created in the step 1 `C:\Program Files\Terraform\` Terraform runs as a single binary named **terraform.exe**

 5. Now we will make sure that the terraform binary is available on the PATH. **Open Control Panel** -\> **System** -\> **Advanced System settings** -\> **Environment Variables**